 A: There are many possible outcomes or scenarios.
 I think we are going to see a big increase in fraud.
-We already are in the United States seeing the fraud attempts with phone calls to people asking for their bank information so the IRS can properly send everyone their stimulus money.
+We already are in the United States seeing fraud attempts with phone calls to people asking for their bank information so the IRS can properly send everyone their stimulus money.
 That is one that has been making its way around.

 I think another issue we may see globally is probably heightened levels of corruption and bribery because everyone is desperate for certain commodities to deal with this pandemic.
-There are rules that might need to be bypassed in order to get things faster.
-There is profiteering that is going on in terms of when a resources scarce.
-And so I those are the two big ones that I see.
+There are rules that might need to be bypassed in order to get things done faster.
+There is profiteering that is going on in terms of when resources are scarce.
+And so those are the two big ones that I see.

 We have not heard very much about other types of illegal activities right now or terrorist activity for example, but I would imagine that some of those illegal activities are going to happen.
 They may use this opportunity and the distraction that it is creating as a way to further their narcotics trafficking and illegal activities because no one is paying attention right now.

 Q: Would you say that some countries would be a continued risk because there may be new geographic risks that pop up because of the pandemic?

 A: I think the source of a lot of this fraud is going to be global.
 I think we will probably see it from many different locations as everyone tries to cash in on it.